 The Afghan forces were led by Emir Dost Muhammad Khan as the country made one final attempt to recapture Peshwar.
 Ranjit Singh was fatally injured and died of his injuries, while the Afghan forces were unable to gain possession of Peshwar or Jamrud.

 The British tried three times to invade Afghanistan in the 19th and early 20th centuries.
 The first was an attempt to limit the influence of Russia while fighting off raiding forces.
-The British forces were expelled within four years.
-The second war, from 1878 to 1880, was another attempt, without the intention of establishing a permanent presence within Afghanistan.
+The British were expelled within four years.
+The second war, from 1878-80, was another attempt, without the intention of establishing a permanent presence within Afghanistan.

 The final invasion occurred in 1919.
 Dubbed the War of Independence by Afghans, it allowed the country to not only expel the British forces but establish itself as an independent nation.
 While a win for Afghanistan, the British also saw it as a success, thanks to the creation of the Durand Line, which made a border between Afghanistan and British India.

-The Soviet Union invaded Afghanistan in 1929 and 1930, but the largest was the Soviet-Afghan War.
+The Soviet Union invaded Afghanistan in 1929 and ’30, but the largest conflict between the two was the Soviet-Afghan War.
 It resulted from unrest caused by the introduction of Soviet-esque policies and what many viewed as an oppressive government.
 By 1979, the Afghan government was in constant conflict with guerrilla groups, leading them to request help from the USSR.

 Soon after, the Mujahideen began experiencing in-fighting.
 The rise of warlords, as a result, led to the creation of the Taliban.

-Following the tragic events of September 11, 2001, the U.S. decided to prevent similar attacks.
+Following the tragic events of September 11, 2001, the US decided to prevent similar attacks.
 On October 7, 2001, they launched Operation Enduring Freedom.
-The objective: capture Osama bin Laden.
-To accomplish this, the military forces needed to fight the Taliban and Al-Qaeda.
+The objective: capture the man behind the attacks.
+To accomplish this, the military forces needed to fight his insurgents.

-While the U.S. forces wouldn’t reach bin Laden until May 2011, their initial invasion managed to topple the Taliban government and disrupt Al-Qaeda.
+While the US forces wouldn’t reach him until May 2011, their initial invasion toppled the Taliban government and disrupt insurgent activity occurring in Afghanistan.